boo2mark/bizzmailapp/README.md

 # MyBizzApp

 # Instalation.
-  First of open the terminal and drun
+  First of open the terminal and run

   ```
   Npm install